ROBOTIS-GIT/emanual/docs/en/dxl/protocol1.md

 ## [Factory Reset](#factory-reset)
 This instruction is to reset the Control Table of Dynamixel to the factory default values.

-`Caution` Please be careful as Reset instruction will erase saved custom values in the EEPROM.
+`Caution` Please be careful as Reset instruction will factory reset values in the EEPROM.
+Broadcast ID(0xFE) cannot be used for Reset instruction.
 {: .notice--warning}

 |Length|Instruction|Parameter|